Steps you can take to prepare and create a plan for recovery and success after surgery.

 If you are travelling across a border and your gender presentation does not match your identification, consider asking your primary care provider to write you a carry letter.
 A carry letter is a document that you can show to a border agent if you are questioned about your identity.

 After your surgery and recovery, ask your primary care provider about what preventative screenings and exams they recommend for you over the long term (cancer screening, bone density screening, etc.).
 If they aren't sure, inform them about the Rapid Access to Consultative Expertise (R.A.C.E.
 Line) that they can call to receive rapid assistance from a clinician with experience in trans health.
-Continue to take good care of yourself and reach out as needed.
-We are here to help you get connected with the supports in your community.

 Gender-affirming surgery is a big deal!
 It's common to feel a wide range of emotions, from excitement and relief to anxiety and depression.
 It can help to have people to talk to about your experiences and feelings as you plan for, and recover from, surgery.
 Many people find it helpful to connect with others who have gone through similar experiences.
 You might meet people who have had gender-affirming surgery through friends, support groups, or online networks.
 Lots of people find it helpful to talk to a counsellor during this time.
-Recommendations:

 The healthier your body is, the better your surgical outcomes will be.
 Where possible, eating a well-balanced diet in the period before and after surgery will help support in your recovery.

 You can talk to your health care provider about physical activities you could engage in before surgery that would promote healing later on.
 If you smoke cigarettes, consider making a plan to quit.
 Smoking interferes with your body's ability to heal and can cause complications following anesthesia and surgery.
 Check out the BC Smoking Cessation Program for support.